jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All because of some people (guess who) like the economy of the past.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/NauticalLegalAngora' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></p>

-<a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

 _The frontline in the 1700-1800s, and today.
 A different set of problems requires a different economic policy.
-Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._
+Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._ [Reader Mode.](https://gfycat.com/ifr/NauticalLegalAngora)

 ## Holdovers